 Blocked drains can lead to flooding of your property and your neighbouring properties.
-A majority of blocked drains are caused by inappropriate items being put down the toilet or fat, oil or grease being put down the sink.
+Most blocked drains are caused by inappropriate items being put down the toilet or fat, oil or grease being put down the sink.
 Please refer to the Scottish Water material on the following pages for more information.